seschwartz8/twitch-clone-react-redux/README.md

 - Clone to desktop
 - cd into client directory
+  - npm install
   - npm start (starts app on localhost:3000)
 - open second terminal window
 - cd into api directory
+  - npm install
   - npm start (starts api server)

 * note that all data will be stored in db.json file in api directory